samco-sdk/Python-SDK/README.md

 }
 ```
 ### PositionSquareoff:
-The Holdings function `square_off_position()` helps the user to SqareOff existing position.
+The PositionSquareoff function `square_off_position()` helps the user to SqareOff existing position.
 Mostly used in day trading, in which user buy or sell a particular quantity of a stock and later in the day reverse the transaction to earn a profit.
 A user Covering his buy order with a sell order or a user covering his sell order with a buy order before market close for that particular day.

 #### Parameters:
 ```python